 If you are an owner of a non-Hong Kong incorporated company looking for a business entity in Hong Kong but do not require separate liability, we suggest “Representative Office (“Non-Hong Kong Company”).

 - Directors.
 A minimum of one director and unlimited maximum number of directors are allowed.
-The director could be an individual or a company (body corporate).
+The director could be a nature person (individual) or a company (body corporate).
 The individual director can be of any nationality and need not be resident in Hong Kong, while corporate director can be incorporated in any place.
-Directors must be at least 18 years of age and must not be bankrupt or convicted for any malpractices.
+Directors must be at least 18 years of age and must not be a bankrupt or convicted for any malpractices.
 There is no requirement for the directors to also be shareholders.
 Nominee directors can also be appointed.

 At least one of the director must be nature person.